 At our Summit You Will Have the Ability to

-- Gain Education & Insight: Walk away with knowledge gained from our senior level speakers on some of the complex challenges facing the implementation of unmanned systems technologies.
+- Gain Education & Insight: Walk away with knowledge gained from our senior level speakers on some of the complex challenges facing communications and networking leaders.

-- Build Partnerships: The agenda is designed to allow for ample networking opportunities and the ability to discover new advances in unmanned systems in support of US Military operations.
+- Build Partnerships: The agenda is designed to allow for ample networking opportunities and the ability to engage in constructive dialogue among all in attendance.

 - Influence: Help foster ideas!
 Share your own insight and knowledge during our interactive sessions.
 All attendees are encouraged to address our speaker faculty and each other with their questions, comments or ideas.

 Operating Guidance for Government Attendees

 DSI’s Summit directly supports DoD, IC, DHS, and Government priorities by providing a conduit for officials to efficiently reach audiences outside of their respective offices that directly impact their department's mission success, at no charge to the government, and in an efficient expenditure of time.